 What happens when you make a call?

 Our smartphones let us communicate with nearly anyone in the world; it’s incredible.
-At its core, the cell phone is a two-way radio whereby the primary device serves as the transmitter and the secondary is the receiver.
+At its core, the cell phone is a two-way radio, serving as both the transmitter and the receiver.

-When you call your brother, your voice is converted into electrical signals.
-These are processed by your phone’s antenna and transmitted via radio waves to the nearest cell tower.
-They’re then bounced from tower to tower until reaching your brother’s phone.
-At that point, the electrical signals are converted back into audible sounds.
+When you call your brother, your voice is converted into an electrical signal.
+These are processed by your phone and transmitted by the antenna via radio waves to the nearest cell tower, and bounced from tower to tower until reaching your brother’s phone.
+At that point, the electrical signals are converted back into audible sound waves.

-Two-way call quality depends on signal strength.
-Connectivity varies between networks (CDMA vs. GSM), how close you are to a compatible cell tower, and what physical barriers are between you and said tower.
+Call quality depends on signal strength.
+Connectivity varies depending on your network (CDMA vs. GSM), how close you are to a compatible cell tower, and the physical barriers between you and said tower.
 When a conference call is made, these same variables are multiplied by the number of callers, thus increasing the likelihood of poor call quality.

-Limited bandwidth means dynamic range compression favors efficiency over audio quality
+Limited bandwidth means efficiency is favored over audio quality

-Unfortunately, there’s only so much bandwidth available when making two-way calls, let alone conference calls.
-Much like how Bluetooth codecs processes audio by compressing data, the same happens to voices as they’re relayed across networks.
-Dynamic range compression reduces the volume of loud sounds while amplifying quieter ones.
+Unfortunately, there’s only so much bandwidth available when making these calls.
+Much like how Bluetooth codecs process audio to compress data, the same thing happens to voices as they’re relayed across networks.
 Stripping the fat, so to speak, means less information is conveyed.
-This yields more efficient processing at the expense of sound quality.
+This yields more efficient use of network bandwidth at the expense of sound quality.

-The adaptive multi-rate (AMR) audio codec is used for standard quality calls and narrows the frequency band from 200-3400Hz.
-This cutoff at the low-end of the frequency spectrum can make someone with a low voice sound strange or muffled.
+The adaptive multi-rate (AMR) audio codec is used for standard quality calls and narrows the frequency band to 300-3,400Hz.
+This reduction of audio bandwidth can make voices sound unnatural or muffled.
 AMR transmission rates vary between 4.75-12.2kbps depending on call conditions.
-This codec is great: it can maintain a call in poor conditions.
-However, callers may notice a lag between when they speak and when the other person receives what was said.
+This codec is great: it can maintain a call in poor conditions, but callers may notice a lag between when they speak and when the other person hears what was said.
 You know when you start saying a sentence only to have your co-worker accidentally interrupt you?
-It’s because the limited bandwidth and AMR codec slowed down the process for the sake of stability.
+It’s because lag in the system has slowed down the process for the sake of stability.

 Variable bitrate maintains a stable connection but sacrifices audio quality.

 A higher quality calling option is HD Voice which uses the adaptive multi-rate wideband (AMR-WB) speech audio coding standard.
-This doubles the frequency range compared to AMR.
-The added flexibility from 50-7000Hz makes unusually high and low vocal registers sound more natural.
+This more than doubles the frequency range compared to AMR.
+The added flexibility from 50-7,000Hz makes voices sound more natural.
 Unlike AMR, its transmission rate is static at 23.85kbps.
 When calling over HD Voice, you benefit from greater clarity and less latency, but both callers must have HD Voice-capable phones.
 It’s also more data intensive, which can pose problems when multiple callers come into play.

 Microphone quality and environment make a difference

-Service provider aside, much of how our conference calls sound comes down to what kind of microphones are being used.
-More often than not, each person calls in from their respective handset.
-This leaves a smartphone’s microphone to do a lot of heavy lifting. iPhones use an array of microphones to promote clear voice quality, while the Samsung Galaxy S10 line uses a high acoustic overload point (AOP) mic technology to minimize distortion in noisy environments.
+Service provider aside, much of how our conference calls sound comes down to what kind of microphones your headset uses.
+More often than not, each person calls in from their respective device.
+The quality of the microphone path from each device varies considerably. iPhones use several microphones to promote clear voice quality, while the Samsung Galaxy S10 line uses a high acoustic overload point (AOP) mic technology to minimize distortion in noisy environments.

 While flagships tend to have solid integrated microphones, that’s not the case for all phones.
 When you’re dealing with a group of people, chances are one or two of them is rocking a budget smartphone, which may be incapable of combating background noise.
-This could bleed into the conference call, creating unwanted underscoring every time a person speaks.
+This can bleed into the conference call, creating unwanted underscoring every time the person speaks.

 How to improve conference calls